 - John Carroll ROTC Grant (JCROTC): As a recipient of an ROTC scholarship, John Carroll University is committed to assisting a cadet with the cost of room and board.
 JCU will cover the standard cost of an ROTC cadet ’s billed room and board charges while living on campus.
 The standard rate is defined as the double occupancy published rate for the assigned residence hall and the equivalent of a 14 plus meal plan.
 Charges above and beyond standard billing costs are the responsibility of the student.
 Single rooms, rooms with private baths, suites, unlimited meal plan, and Block 250 meal plan are non-standard options.
 For questions regarding “standard” room and board options, please contact the Office of Student Enrollment and Financial Services.

 - Patriot Award: John Carroll University is proud to welcome our returning U.S. veterans to campus.
 We are excited to announce the newly created John Carroll Patriot Award to veterans that are utilizing the GI Bill.
 Through a combination of this award, the new GI Bill, and the Yellow Ribbon Program, any U.S. veteran may be able to attend John Carroll University virtually tuition-free.
-Click here for more information.
+For more information please visit out Veteran Education Benefits page.

 - Reserve Officers’ Training Corps (ROTC): Students selected to receive an ROTC scholarship will have their tuition and mandatory fees covered each term as defined by the contract between the student and the Army.
 Renewability of this award is determined by Military Science each semester.
 Cadets are required to meet all Army academic and physical standards each semester in order to receive the award.
 Questions about ROTC eligibility and benefits should be directed to the Military Science department.